kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

        mode: STRICT
    EOF
    ```
-5. Now if we make the same curl request we will get a 503 response, as our upstream is not configured for Istio mTLS.
+5. Repeat the same curl request to the product page.
    ```shell
    curl -viks -H "Host: www.example.com" "$(glooctl proxy url)/productpage" --output /dev/null
    ```
+   The `503 Service Unavailable` response is returned because the upstream is not configured for Istio mTLS.
    ```text
    *   Trying 127.0.0.1:32000...
    * Connected to localhost (127.0.0.1) port 32000 (#0)